gravelBridge/AutoGPT-BingAI/README.md

 Move the new BingAI.zip file to the AutoGPT plugins directory, there should already be a file there titled `__PUT_PLUGIN_ZIPS_HERE__`.

 ### 6. Add BingAI configuration settings
-Append the following configuration settings to the end of the file:
+Append the following configuration settings to the end of the .env file:

 ```ini
 ################################################################################